Game day inactives, injuries and weather: Week 11

 JACKSONVILLE JAGUARS

+Inactives: TE Seth DeValve, QB Josh Dobbs, WR C.J.
+Board, RB Tyler Ervin, CB Tae Hayes, OL Brandon Thomas, and DT Dontavius Russell.

 Lineup Notes: The Jaguars activated QB Nick Foles (clavicle) from IR last week and he’s expected to be the starter today.
-WR Dede Westbrook (shoulder) returned to full practice this week and was not on the team’s final injury report.
+WR Dede Westbrook (shoulder) returned to full practice this week and is active today.

 INDIANAPOLIS COLTS

+Inactives: RB Jordan Wilkins, WR Parris Campbell, OL Le’Raven Clark, CB Pierre Desir, WR T.Y.
+Hilton, QB Chad Kelly, and CB Quincy Wilson

-Lineup Notes: QB Jacoby Brissett (knee) put in a full week of practice and will return to action this weekend.
+Lineup Notes: QB Jacoby Brissett (knee) put in a full week of practice and is active and will return to action.
 WR T.Y.
 Hilton (calf) has been ruled out again, as has WR Parris Campbell (hand).

 Bills at Dolphins (1:00pm ET)